hyperledger-labs/splice/cluster/README.md

 ##### Troubleshooting external stacks

 Upgrading a cluster to use external Canton stacks leads to known failures that need to be addressed via manual steps.
+The following steps need to be run before a Hard Domain Migration or a Disaster Recovery:

+1. Change to the correct cluster directory. e.g. `cluster/deployment/devnet`
+1. For each SV namespace, run the following command to refresh the Pulumi stack and generate the corresponding secret provider configuration:
+   `CI=1 SPLICE_MIGRATION_ID=<migration-id> SPLICE_SV=<sv-namespace> cncluster pulumi sv-canton refresh --skip-preview --yes`
+1. Commit the generated yaml files to `main` as well as to the branch you're deploying from.
+   They should be of the form `Pulumi.sv-canton.<sv-namespace>-migration-<migration-id>.<cluster>.yaml`

 If the operator complains that a stack doesn't exist, try refreshing manually.